Opinion | The Republican propaganda machine kicks into high gear

 That’s because every Republican relies on the propaganda machine.
 It helps their own campaigns.
 It keeps the base in a state of perpetual anger.
 And if you question it, you will become its enemy.

 This is happening while there’s an entire trial going on in New York about a single inaccurate word in a New York Times editorial about Sarah Palin — an editorial that was quickly corrected.
 The Times is falling all over itself to explain how it got something wrong, and no one on the left is defending the paper.
-Meanwhile, Fox programming contains extraordinary amounts of factual errors, misleading assertions, and outright lies, almost none of which ever get corrected.
+Meanwhile, Fox programming contains extraordinary amounts of factual errors, misleading assertions and outright lies, almost none of which ever get corrected.

 So where does that leave us?
-The unfortunate answer is that when a propaganda apparatus like this one is so deeply embedded within one of our parties, it becomes almost impossible to puncture.
-Fantasies are accepted as fact, lies become immune to refutation, and anyone who displays even a modicum of honesty is denounced as a traitor.
+The unfortunate answer is that when a propaganda apparatus such as this one is so deeply embedded within one of our parties, it becomes almost impossible to puncture.
+Fantasies are accepted as fact, lies become immune to refutation and anyone who displays even a modicum of honesty is denounced as a traitor.

 There may be a solution out there, a strategy to pull our politics back to reality.
 But if there is, we haven’t found it yet.